 A total of 0 drugs are known to interact with air.

 - Air is in the drug class medical gas.

-A total of 983 drugs (5417 brand and generic names) are known to interact with NyCair.
+A total of 992 drugs are known to interact with NyCair.

 - NyCair is a member of the drug class upper respiratory combinations.

 - NyCair is used to treat Cold Symptoms.

 Applies to: NyCair (acetaminophen / dextromethorphan / doxylamine / pseudoephedrine)

 Alcohol can increase the nervous system side effects of doxylamine such as dizziness, drowsiness, and difficulty concentrating.
 Some people may also experience impairment in thinking and judgment.
 You should avoid or limit the use of alcohol while being treated with doxylamine.
 Do not use more than the recommended dose of doxylamine, and avoid activities requiring mental alertness such as driving or operating hazardous machinery until you know how the medication affects you.
 Talk to your doctor or pharmacist if you have any questions or concerns.

 No warnings were found for your selected drugs.

 Therapeutic duplication warnings are only returned when drugs within the same group exceed the recommended therapeutic duplication maximum.